 If you don’t know much about money, you don’t have to look far for advice.
 You can always learn from personal finance articles, books and videos ormoney-savvy friends and family.

 Read More: 12 Crucial Money Tips for Every Phase of Your Financial Life

 Learn More: Is a Financial Advisor Worth It?

 Although there’s no short supply of guidance, money rules can shift over time.
 For that matter, some old-school advice should be taken with a grain of salt.
-Take a look at some of the worst money advice you should avoid, according to financial experts.

 Pay Off Your Mortgage Early

 Most people need a mortgage to purchase a home.
 However, financing a house entails paying thousands of dollars in interest.
 To reduce interest charges, some borrowers come up with a plan to pay off their mortgages early by making extra payments.

 This advice isn’t bad in itself, but according to Paul Moyer, the founder of SavingFreak.com, this advice doesn’t make the same financial sense in our current low-interest environment as it did when mortgage rates were higher, like 6% to 8%.